FIN392/Raspberry/Print_server_with_CUPS/README.md

 # Print server with CUPS

-The goal is to ...
-I'm working on it.
+The goal is to use Raspberry as print server and get notifications via Telegram.

 Please, send me your comments, critics, doubts, requests or sues.

 ## Requirements

 - [Raspberry Pi](https://www.raspberrypi.org).
 It should be up and running with access to Internet (only HTTPS port is required, so it is pretty secure).
-- [Telegram](https://telegram.org).
-You should have an active Telegram account.
 - A printer connected to the Raspberry via USB.
 - [telegramMonitoring](https://github.com/FIN392/Raspberry/edit/main/telegramMonitoring)  installed.

 ## Steps